Digital Signal Processing (DSP)

 Course Learning Outcomes:

-• Design and Implement Digital Filters
+- Design and apply digital Filters

-Software: Matlab & Simulink Student Version available at Mathworks.
+Software: Matlab & Simulink Student version available at Mathworks.

 Course Typically Offered: Online in Winter and Summer quarters.

-Prerequisite: ECE-40051 Signals and Systems or equivalent knowledge and experience
+Prerequisite: ECE-40051 Signals and Systems or equivalent knowledge and experience.

 Next Step: Upon completion of this course, consider taking DSP in Wireless Communication